This is what a serged hem looks like up close:

 This photo shows the original hem on the top piece and my serging on the bottom piece.
 Once your practice piece meets your approval, you can move to the garment.

 Stitch along the foldline you made with the iron.

-Begin stiching right on that fold.
-In other words, feed the fabric through by keeping the knife of the serger on the foldline.
+Begin stitching right on that fold.
+In other words, feed the fabric through the serger by keeping the knife of the serger on the fold line.
 That way, as you serge, it will cut off the fabric at just the right spot for the hem.